JonFermin/GAthArt-Fermin-Meade/README.md

 ### ML model structure
 Considering this project is focused on construting a dynamic time warping-based system, that is the overall model we used.
-In order to make our model as robust as possible, we used training examples moving at several different speeds.
+In order to make our model as robust as possible, we used training examples moving at several different speeds and included a resting state so that it would not assume that we were continuously punching.

 ## Improvements
 While we originally intended our project to pass data to the model via BlueTooth, the doumentation and tools we encountered were sparse and we were unable to